araobp/signalling-server/README.md

 ## Modifications I have made for smartphones

-- Four buttons: Y, A, X, B buttons
+- Add four buttons: A, B, X, Y buttons
+- Add four arrow keys: down, right, left, up
+- Support "touchstart" and "touchend" events to the buttons and keys
 - One camera rather than two cameras: use a combination of Unity's Render Texture and RawImage to support multiple cameras on the Unity side
 - Remove remote UI control: use HTML5 buttons only as remote UI input